 - Manage chronic health problems like diabetes, high blood pressure, depression, and high cholesterol.

-- Consult with your healthcare provider about the medicines you take and possible side effects on memory, sleep, and brain function.
+- Consult your healthcare provider about the medicines you take and possible side effects on memory, sleep, and brain function.

 - Reduce risk for brain injuries due to falls and other accidents.